-There are many clubs on campus such as UMSA (Undergraduate Mathematics Students' Association), Statistics Club, and of course BAS that put on events to provide you with information and skills that are relevant to the actuarial field.
+There are many clubs on campus such as UMSA (Undergraduate Mathematics Students' Association), Statistics Club, and, of course, BAS that put on events to provide you with information and skills that are relevant to the actuarial field.
 Programming and Excel workshops that are open to members of all three clubs can teach you general computing skills, while BAS events will give you knowledge that is specific to aspiring actuaries.
 Current BAS members and any upperclassmen who are planning on entering the actuarial field are also extremely helpful when it comes to any questions you may have about taking classes and getting internships and jobs.
-Actuarial professors have a lot of useful knowledge because many of them are former actuaries.
 For more information about what an actuary does and the different paths you can take, you can also take a look at the websites that are listed at the end of this manual.